kiwi0530/mql-zmq/README.md

 We will be about to investigate new feature or newer libzmq version (like 4.3.x)

+You must at least put https://github.com/kiwi0530/mql4-lib/ in MT4/Include/Mql (just like before) and make sure Mql/Lang folder exist for only for "This" fork to work

+Major change from original
+* Add header guard
+* Move function implementation back to class, so cross compatible for both modern c++ compiler and bcc
+* Escape #import so get more syntax compatibility
+* Add mql/lang/mql4syntax.mqh so vscode c/c++ intellisense can completely work

 We will NOT provide work for these issues
 * New feature, excepts our projects need it
 * Issue from original repository